reg-almonte/algo-part1/README.md

 # algo-part1
-Solution to the programming exercises of Algorithm Part1 by Princeton University on Coursera
+Solutions to the programming exercises of Algorithm Part1 by Princeton University on Coursera

+1. Week1 - Hello, World
+1.1.
+HelloWorld
+1.2.
+HelloGoodbye
+1.3.
+RandomWord